ltkong218/MDFlow/README.md

 ![](./data/mdflow.png)

 ## Highlights
 To our best knowledge, it is the first time that mutual knowledge distillation framework is introduced to unsupervised optical flow, which can efficiently leverage countless unlabeled video sequences for optical flow learning.
-Moreover, proposed MDFlow framework is general and does not depend on particular optical flow architectures (any efficient teacher flow network, any powerful student flow network) and unsupervised initialization method.
+Moreover, proposed MDFlow framework is general and does not depend on particular optical flow architectures (it can use any efficient teacher flow network and any powerful student flow network) and unsupervised initialization method.

 ## Environment
 Python == 3.6.x